siliconshells/Explainable-AI/README.md

 # Explainable-AI
-It has coursework for the Explainable AI class
+This repository has coursework for the Explainable AI class